ESSENTIAL DETAILS TO KNOW

-Choosing to have orthodontic or sleep apnea treatment is a big decision.
-At RxSmile, we want to make sure you’re fully informed about the process and financial/insurance options available.
+Choosing to have orthodontic treatment is a big decision.
+At RxSmile, we want to make sure you’re fully informed about the process as well as financing and insurance options available.
 RxSmile is “in-network” with most insurance companies that offer orthodontic benefits.
 We have extremely flexible financing, with low down payments, and interest-free financing too.
 We strive to work with patients and families on payment options — we do not want cost to stand between you and your beautiful smile!

 What to Expect on Your First Visit